PowerShell/PowerShell-RFC/1-Draft/RFC####-Domain-Specific-Language-Specifications.md

 Comments Due:
 ---

-# Domain Specific Language Specifications
+# Domain-Specific Language Specifications

-Frequently in PowerShell contexts there is a need to define a common layout or schema for PowerShell objects.
-Examples of such needs include defining object types, `Format` specifications, creating repeatable configurations, and specifying testing harnesses.

-Such definitions may currently be accomplished with XML-defined schemas, frequently in a `.ps1xml` file.
-Notably, there is native support for DSC configuration modules (`.schema.ps1` files), but this functionality is not yet generalized.

-A PowerShell DSL specification would allow previously XML-bound schemas to be written with a PowerShell syntax and to hook in to the PowerShell engine to provide semantic checking, syntax highlighting and autocompletion.
-This would allow the enforcement of a notion of "typing" across objects, allowing the PowerShell engine to manage the complexity of larger schemas and prevent misconfigurations.
+PowerShell supports rich metaprogramming features and runtime reflection, but currently lacks a true way to add new keywords to the language.
+This is closely related to the fact that a key metaprogramming functionality &mdash; specifying and amending types &mdash;
+is presently only available through the definition of a `.ps1xml` file, in XML format.
+Such files are currently used for applications like:

+  * `Format` data and defintions
+  * Type definitions
+  * Resource configurations
+  * Testing configurations

+Introducing domain-specific (DSL) specifications to PowerShell would allow users to specify their own language keywords and semantics, and obviate the need for XML-based configurations.

+This would confer the following benefits:

+  * Syntax highlighting
+  * Autocompletion
+  * Semantic checking
+  * Better readability
+  * Reproducible, schema-based formats
+  * Informative error messages
+  * Less XML
+  * Specification of parse-time functionality

+While not allowing arbitrary changes to the PowerShell language, a DSL mechanism would seek to let users define their own language functionality, especially with respect to types, with a well-defined and standardized syntax.

 ## Motivation

-### User Story
-As an IT administrator, I can specify a (print format | xml document |
-resource configuration | testing setup) schema using a familiar PowerShell syntax, so that I can repeatably instantiate that schema and leverage PowerShell's semantic
+As a PowerShell user, I can create a domain-specific language to specify a (print format | xml document | object-type resource configuration | testing setup) schema using a familiar PowerShell syntax, so that I can repeatably instantiate that schema and leverage PowerShell's semantic